Welcome to the Sausalito-Sakaide program.

 • It’s an opportunity to share the common goal of promoting peace through mutual respect, understanding, and cooperation

-When Sakaide students visit us in Marin, our activities have included: jazz dance lessons, bay cruises, kayaking, English lessons, museum and gallery visits, pizza making, visiting Muir Woods, shopping,and baseball games.
+When Sakaide delegates visit us in Marin, their activities have included: Jazz by the Bay, dance lessons, sea kayaking, English lessons, museum and gallery visits, craft making, pizza making, visiting national parks like Muir Woods and Alcatraz, meeting with the Japanese Consulate, shopping, and attending San Francisco Giants games.

 Leah and Ryoko

-We have sent many student delegations as part of the cultural exchange program and we have celebrated large commemorative milestones, such as our 20th anniversary in 2008, our 25th anniversary in 2013, and our 30th anniversary in 2018!
+We have sent many student delegations as part of the cultural exchange program and we have celebrated large commemorative milestones, such as our 20th anniversary in 2008, our 25th anniversary in 2013, our 30th anniversary in 2018, and our 35th anniversary in 2022, which was also our first exchange after a 2 year hiatus due to the covid-19 pandemic.
+Our next big milestone celebration will be our 40th anniversary in 2028!
+We hope you will be there to celebrate with us!

 Program and City Histories: